Best AI Headshot & Portrait Apps for iPhone & Android in 2026

 Best for Professional LinkedIn Portraits

-Canva’s AI headshot system integrates naturally within its broader creator ecosystem, making it especially useful for professionals, freelancers and businesses wanting consistent visual branding across presentations, social media and online portfolios.
+Canva’s AI headshot system integrates seamlessly into its broader creator ecosystem, making it especially useful for professionals, freelancers, and businesses seeking consistent visual branding across presentations, social media, and online portfolios.
 Its strength lies less in experimental AI aesthetics and more in clean, accessible workflow integration.
 For users already embedded within Canva’s wider design platform, the transition from AI portrait generation to full content production feels remarkably seamless.

 3. Lensa